The 30-second answer

 The trap to avoid

-If a tech quotes you a $1,500+ repair AND a $10,000 replacement at the same visit, get a second opinion.
-We see this constantly — homeowners getting talked into replacements on units that needed a $400 fix.
+If a tech quotes you a big repair AND a full replacement at the same visit, get a second opinion.
+We see this constantly — homeowners getting talked into replacements on units that needed a small fix.
 We do free second-opinion quotes for exactly this reason.
+Or text the existing quote to Clint at (210) 600-5091 and we'll give you the honest side-by-side.

 Not sure which side of the line you're on?

-Text me a photo of your existing quote or the model number off your unit.
-I'll give you a straight answer — no sales pitch.
+Text Clint a photo of your existing quote or the model number off your unit.
+You'll get a straight answer — no sales pitch.